TristanCopley/photoboard_v1/README.md

 Since our project is not a company production, we have decided not to use Flask or other libraries that usually speed up web prodcution.

-## Key Topics
+## Project Key Goals
-The following topics will be covered in this unit:
+The following bullets are goals we are trying to achieve:

 * Command-line basics
 * Navigating the file tree